comit/sonoff-bridge/Sonoff-RF.md

 <img alt="RF jumper" src="https://github.com/arendst/arendst.github.io/blob/master/media/sonoffrfjmpr.jpg" align="left" />

+### Procedure
-Pairing a RF remote is the same as with iTead software:
+Pairing the iTead RF remote controller is the same as with the original iTead software:
 - two short button presses will blink a red led shortly and start RF signal recognition.
 Three longer blinks signal RF reception.
 - three short button presses will keep the red led on for some seconds and erase the known RF code.

-I was unable to pair the Sonoff RF 434MHz receiver with any of my KaKu switches so to me the RF functionality is a bit disappointing.
+I was unable to pair the Sonoff RF 434MHz receiver with my KaKu switches but the iTead provided remote control works just fine.